Negro league baseball: Professional baseball

 Baseball featuring African American players became professionalized by the 1870s.
 The first known professional black baseball player was Bud Fowler, who appeared in a handful of games with a Chelsea, Massachusetts club in April 1878 and then pitched for the Lynn, Massachusetts team in the International Association.

-Moses Fleetwood Walker and his brother, Welday Wilberforce Walker, were the first two black players in the major leagues.
+Moses Fleetwood Walker and his brother, Welday Wilberforce Walker, were the first two recognizably black players in the major leagues.
 They both played for the 1884 Toledo Blue Stockings in the American Association, which was considered a major league at the time.
 Then in 1886 second baseman Frank Grant joined the Buffalo Bisons of the International League, the strongest minor league, and hit .340, third highest in the league.
 Several other black American players joined the International League the following season, including pitchers George Stovey and Robert Higgins, but 1888 was the last season blacks were permitted in that or any other high minor league.

 The first nationally known black professional baseball team was founded in 1885 when three clubs, the Keystone Athletics of Philadelphia, the Orions of Philadelphia, and the Manhattans of Washington, D.C., merged to form the Cuban Giants.

 The success of the Cubans led to the creation of the first recognized "Negro league" in 1887—the National Colored Base Ball League.
 It was organized strictly as a minor league and founded with six teams: Baltimore Lord Baltimores, Boston Resolutes, Louisville Fall City, New York Gorhams, Philadelphia Pythians, and Pittsburgh Keystones.
 Two more joined before the season but never played a game, the Cincinnati Browns and Washington Capital Citys.
 The league, led by Walter S. Brown of Pittsburgh, applied for and was granted official minor league status and thus "protection" under the major league-led National Agreement.
 This move prevented any team in organized baseball from signing any of the NCBBL players, which also locked the players to their particular teams within the league.
 The reserve clause would have tied the players to their clubs from season to season but the NCBBL failed.
 One month into the season, the Resolutes folded.
 A week later, only three teams were left.